speedment/speedment-doc/pages/join.md

 Tuple2Impl {3, 6}
 Tuple2Impl {3, 7}
 ```
-Thus, we have joined two regular Streams.
-Here is another example where we join two Speedment streams of type T0 and T1 using a composite key consisting of the columns "col_a" and "col_b":
+Thus, two regular Streams are joined.
+Here is another example where two Speedment streams of type T0 and T1 are joined using a composite key consisting of the columns "col_a" and "col_b":

 ``` java
     Join<Tuples2<T0, T1>> join = streamJoin(